rizinorg/cutter/docs/source/user-docs/menus/information-windows-menu.rst

 **Steps:** Windows -> Info... -> VTables

-Show Zignatures
+Show Signatures
 ----------------------------------------
-**Description:** Cutter has its own format of signatures, called Zignatures.
-This widget lists all the loaded Zignatures.
+**Description:** Cutter supports the creation and the utilization of signatures.
+This widget lists all the signatures available to cutter.

-**Steps:** Windows -> Info... -> Zignatures
+**Steps:** Windows -> Info... -> Signatures